 Harry Potter author J.K.
 Rowling is a source of pride for many British people.
 Plus, it’s just so fun and magical.
 Read the first book aloud.
 Have your kids take turns reading, and discussing the amazing story.
 And the story will motivate you and your kids to make and decorate wands using sticks from the yard as a great craft activity.

 Ready for an excellent meal?
 Step up your staycation by making a traditional British tea, complete with little sandwiches, scones with cream and jam, and tiny desserts.
 It can be time-consuming so make whichever parts you enjoy, and then cheat and purchase premade items for the rest!
+The preppy kitchen has some fabulous British tea recipes here to get you started.
 Find an herbal tea for the kids and special cups, and if you want to go really wild, use a 3 tiered dish for the meal.
 The whole thing is surprisingly fun, and unsurprisingly DELICIOUS!